Personal Injury Lawyer in Norfolk Virginia

 However, you should never assume you have additional time beyond the two-year statute of limitations and should seek advice from a Norfolk personal injury attorney.

-Contact a Norfolk Personal Injury Attorney
+Contact a Personal Injury Attorney in Norfolk

 Accidents and injuries are much too frequent in Norfolk.
 Most serious injuries that occur in accidents could have been prevented if the responsible party had been more careful.
 Whether you were injured yourself or recently lost a loved one in a severe accident, you may be eligible to file a claim to seek financial compensation.
 Even though the statute of limitations likely gives you two years to file a claim, it is important to begin working with a personal injury lawyer in Norfolk VA as soon as possible.
 Contact Breit Law PC today to learn more about how we zealously represent our clients in Virginia personal injury lawsuits.